nulljcd/pixelPTGI/README.md

 - Completely unbiased, single-pass pathtracing

 ## Notes
-- The shader is the actual application, and is easily portible to other engines like unity or godot
+- The shader is the actual application, and doesn't need test.cpp, and is easily portible to other engines like unity or godot

 ## test.cpp
-- test.cpp file runs on SFML, and is only for development.
+- test.cpp file runs on SFML 3, and is only for development.
 - hover over a pixel and press keys 0-9 to interact

 ## Images